-The risk management process is periodically reviewed via risk updates, including the associated internal controls, so that the Board is apprised of the key risks The Institute is exposed to, especially from changes in regulatory requirements, the marketplace and environment in which The Institute operates.
+The risk management process is periodically reviewed via risk updates, including the associated internal controls.
+The board is apprised of the key risks The Institute is exposed to, especially from changes in regulatory requirements, the marketplace, and the environment in which The Institute operates.